 I have no concern over the welfare or care of any of the horses, ponies or budgerigars on site and I am happy with the transport available for the animals.

 A Day in the life of Zippos Circus Horses

-In 2017 the Zippo stables host five magnificent “Jigit” horses of the Khadikov Cossack riding troupe.
+In 2018 the Zippo stables host six magnificent “Jigit” horses of the Khadikov Cossack riding troupe.